hannahkilloh/Team_6_SW3/README.md

 ## How to Install and Run the Project

 To run Chess Battle on your local machine, follow these steps:
+TODO: Not sure if this steps will work.
+Still trying to figure it out :)

 1. Clone the repository to your local machine: